One of the most challenging instruments to accurately record, aside from acoustic drums has to be the classical guitar.

 Whenever possible, the best way to avoid falling into this trap is to have someone to assist with the recording or manage the entire process and allow you to focus on being the artist.
 If you are the person hitting record on each take you attempt it becomes very difficult to relax and perform at your best.

 This might seem obvious but the importance of being well-rehearsed cannot be overstated.
 Repetition is a guitarist’s best friend.

 Focus on the difficult aspects of the performance, remember a chain is only as strong as its weakest link.
 If you play 99% of the piece effortlessly and stumble over the remaining sections your recording will suffer.

-Make sure you are comfortable prior to hitting record.
+Make sure you are comfortable prior to recording.
 You may be required to be in the same position for quite some time.
-Use a stool with no arms rests to avoid the sound of the guitar making contact with anything other than your fingers (a common home recording mistake) and ensure you are conscious of reducing tension in your body that will soon transfer over to the guitar.
+Use a stool with no armrests to avoid the sound of the guitar making contact with anything other than your fingers (a common home recording mistake) and ensure you are conscious of reducing tension in your body that will soon transfer over to the guitar.

 Focus on Dynamics

 Great performances rely heavily on dynamics.
 The louder you play one section will have an immediate dynamic impact on the listener when playing a softer, gentler section.
 Think about the performance aspect of your playing and emphasize where possible.